-- translate simple statements and questions from Latin to English;
+- translate simple statements and questions from Latin to English and vice versa.

-- understand how Latin can be used in modern English word formation;
+- understand how Latin has influenced modern English word formation.

-- appreciate the role of Latin in European culture.
+- appreciate the legacy of Latin and the Roman world.

 The class will meet twice weekly.
 Each class will begin with a consideration of the legacy of the Roman world while the second part of the class will be devoted to an introduction to the Latin language.
 All materials will be provided via a Canvas site.